 SALT LAKE CITY AND OGDEN LOAN MODIFICATION LAWYERS

-Attorneys at Arnold & Wadsworth have litigated more loan modification cases in Utah than any other law firm.
-Attorney Brian Arnold practiced in the areas of loan modifications a few years ago when loan modifications were common.
-Attorney Matt Wadsworth worked for lenders doing foreclosures where issues often arose due to loan modifications, work-outs and other foreclosure alternatives.
-The experience and insight from the consumer side and creditor side make Arnold & Wadsworth formidable in these types of case.
+Attorneys at Arnold, Wadsworth & Coggins have litigated more loan modification cases in Utah than any other law firm.
+Atty.
+Brian Arnold practiced in the areas of loan modifications a few years ago when loan modifications were common.
+Atty.
+Matt Wadsworth worked for lenders doing foreclosures where issues often arose due to loan modifications, work-outs and other foreclosure alternatives.
+The experience and insight from the consumer side and creditor side make the firm formidable in these types of case.

 DID YOU HAVE A VALID AND ENFORCEABLE LOAN MODIFICATION?